 (4) A consumer seeking supply under Tariff C1 must make an application to the corporation in writing accompanied by evidence which clearly demonstrates that the consumer meets all the conditions listed in subclause (3).

+[Clause 11 inserted in Gazette 30 Mar 2009 p.
+990-1.]

 12. Tariff D1 (special tariff for certain premises)

 (1) Tariff D1 is available for premises wholly used by a charitable or benevolent organisation for providing residential accommodation other than for commercial gain, being premises for which Tariff A1 is not available.